ddeloy/au-input/README.md

 # Using the Font Awesome Inputs

-We will need to add first a version of Font Awesome to our page, for example:
+First add version of Font Awesome to our page, for example:

 ```html
 <link href="https://maxcdn.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css" rel="stylesheet">